Lioo19/ramverk1project/content/about.md

 Welcome to the very core of the GameQ site

-Here you can ask and get answers to all your questions about Games, regardless if you play board, computer, card or console.
+This site exists to answer all your questions about Games, regardless if you play board, computer, card or console.

-This site is a part of the examination of Ramverk1, a course given by Blekinge Institute of Technology.
+This project is a part of the examination of Ramverk1, a course given by Blekinge Institute of Technology, and is created by Linnéa Olofsson.

-GameQ is built in PHP, Anax, SQLite.
+GameQ is built in PHP, The Anax Framwork and using a SQLite-database.

 If you're curious about the code, it can be accessed from [github](https://github.com/Lioo19/ramverk1project)